Building an Invoice, Work Order or Job Card Solution with Mobile Forms

 Quite a common requirement our customers have is to be able to bill a customer while onsite for work performed or goods supplied, with the output of the form being a nicely-formatted PDF with your company and payment details.
 In the past this has been quite difficult to do properly with Mobile Forms as one or two pieces of the puzzle were missing.
 In this quite lengthy blog post I’m going to walk you through the steps and moving parts to create such a solution from scratch.

-Click to see what the output invoice PDF will eventually look like - Work Order_1134052.
+Click to see what the output invoice PDF will eventually look like – Work Order_1134052 (removed).

-All you need to follow along is a free/paid account with us on www.devicemagic.com and an Android, iPhone/iPad or BlackBerry device.
+All you need to follow along is an account with us on and an Android, iPhone/iPad or BlackBerry device.

 Approx 30 mins.